Manketti wood for friction fire lighting

 Lessons learned about Manketti wood for friction fire lighting:

-• Care has to be taken to only collect solid Manketti wood branches
+• Care has to be taken only to collect solid Manketti wood branches.

-• Suitable branches have to be debarked
+• Suitable branches have to be debarked.

 We appreciate your opinion